4lessandrodev/ts-logs/README.md

 ---

-### Create step from try block
+### Create step from catch block

 Create a step instance from error.
+This method get many important information from axios error.

 ```ts